Courses

 • What is a p value and how does it relate to false positives and false negatives?

 • What do EEG and fMRI measure?
-How does that relate to neuronal activity?
+How do people think that relates to neuronal activity?

 • What is the difference between MRI and fMRI?